-Dr. Rodriguez-Ubinas has worked with U.S. military families and couples in both Puerto Rico and Stateside.
+One of our earliest team members, Dr. Rodriguez-Ubinas is a true couples therapist, having worked with U.S. military families and couples in both Puerto Rico and Stateside.
 These days she splits her time between Old San Juan and Miami, Florida with her husband and baby girl.
 She's also volunteered at a community program, helping new parents adjust to their new parental roles.

 She is bilingual (Spanish & English) and grew up in both the Dominican Republic and Puerto Rico and now lives in Miami.
 In the late 1990's she completed her MA in Counseling in Chicago.
 More...

-Dr. Gorman is an exceptionally well-trained as a diagnostician & systems thinker.
+Dr. Gorman is an exceptionally well-trained psychologist.
 She has also directed a Marriage and Family Therapy Program in both Massachusetts and Connecticut.
-Dr. Gorman has completed several levels of training in the Gottman Method, and is finishing her certification in Emotionally-Focused Couples Therapy.
+Dr. Gorman specializes in helping couples with extended family stressors, infertility & adoption.
 Quoting Sue Johnson: “Love has an immense ability to help heal the devastating wounds that life sometimes deals us.”

 She's also a dancer: "I love to dance...the Argentine Tango.
 It has provided me attunement, making it some of my best training as a therapist."

 Daniel is a self-confessed bibliophile, and Editor of our Blog.
 He also is one of two Intake Coordinators (telephone).
+His ebook: "Infidelity: How You Can Heal & Move On" is coming out shortly.
 He's married to Dr. K., President of Couples Therapy Inc. More...

 Max has particular expertise working with couples impacted by sex addiction, drug or alcohol problems, and adult children of alcoholics.
 This expertise comes not just from his 30+ years as a therapist, but his own personal journey.

-Marisa has an irresistible personality.
-She has found her calling working with relationships that are impacted by anxiety and depression.
+Marisa has an truly irresistible personality.
+She has found her calling in helping relationships impacted by anxiety and depression.
+She writes:

 "I love the challenge when I encounter a giant wall of negativity, doom and gloom in a client and have to find a way to engage him/her in the work...
 Couples who come to me for help often feel despair, anger, and feel stuck, unable to contemplate a happier future..."